- Home

 Chemotherapy may reduce or stop sperm production and affect the ability of sperm to move.
 This can sometimes cause temporary or permanent infertility.

 If you have radiation therapy in the pelvic or groin area, you may have temporary or permanent fertility problems after treatment.
 If your testicles are outside the treatment area, they can usually be protected.
-Radiation therapy to the brain may damage the pituitary gland, which affects the production of sperm and affects sex drive.
+Radiation therapy to the brain may damage the pituitary gland, which affects both the production of sperm and sex drive.

 Tips for managing fertility and treatment